Kalbskinder/Bitbloqcar/README.md

 ### Step by Step Instructions
 1. Donwload [Arduino IDE](https://www.arduino.cc/en/software/)
-2. Make sureyou have the correct board selected
+2. Make sure you have the correct board selected
 3. Connect the Motors and the LED to the correct pins
 4. Download the Bitbloq plugin on the Arduino IDE
 5. Copy paste the code into the Arduino IDE